Legal Aid Agency Counter Fraud and Special Investigations Unit

 What happens next

-The SIU also offers assurance on high profile cases that no assets have been undisclosed.
+SIU also offers assurance on high profile cases that assets have not been left undisclosed and legal aid has been awarded correctly.

-SIU works in partnership with other government agencies - most commonly Department for Work and Pensions (DWP) - to investigate representations against legal aid entitlement where fraud is alleged.
+Allegations of potential fraud against LAA are looked into by SIU in accordance with the Fraud Act 2006.
+Work is carried out in partnership with other government agencies – most commonly the DWP – to investigate representations against legal aid entitlement where fraud is alleged.

-They work jointly with counterparts in government or directly with the police to prepare evidence for the prosecution of fraud against LAA.
-(This is termed ‘application fraud’, where clients intentionally fail to declare income or capital assets to qualify for legal aid.)
+SIU work in partnership with their counterparts in wider government or directly with the police to prepare evidence for the prosecution of fraud against LAA.
+This is termed ‘application fraud’, where clients intentionally fail to declare income or capital assets in order to qualify for legal aid.

 Special Investigations Unit